cloudaloe/data-obtainer/README.md

 ## Usage

 Each run of this program captures and appends the current state for the databases defined to it at Databases/databases.cfg.
-To run it, CD to the directory containing this project's jar.
-Run:
+To run it, CD to the directory containing this project's jar, and run:

-<code> java -classpath "data-obtainer-0.1.0-SNAPSHOT-standalone.jar;mysql-connector-java-5.1.21-bin.jar" clojure.main -m data-obtainer.core > out.log. </code>
+_java -classpath "data-obtainer-0.1.0-SNAPSHOT-standalone.jar;mysql-connector-java-5.1.21-bin.jar" clojure.main -m data-obtainer.core > out.log_

 This captures the current status from all defined servers and appends it to the data store (currently a simple CSV file).
 Data is timestamped as UTC time.
 View the accumulated data in data.csv.
 If using Excel, make sure to make a copy as opening it in Excel will block accumulation of more data.
 It's OK to delete this file for starting fresh.